commonknowledge/community-climate-justice-archive/README.md

 ### The Big Picture

 The archive is a **static site generator**.
+It takes data we have an makes a static site, as described above.
 It fetches data from NocoDB, processes images, fills in HTML templates, and creates a complete website of HTML files.
-The generated site is then deployed to Render for hosting.
-No database or server-side code is needed once the site is built!
+The generated site is then uploaded for hosting.
+No database or server-side code is needed once the site is built.

 ```mermaid
 graph TB